 2. The 4 preferences of the brain

 Many people have at one time, or another, taken a psychometric test to understand themselves better.
 From Firo-B to Myers-Briggs to Drivers, and so on.
-We use the Herrmann Brain Dominance Instrument (HBDI) throughout our training with learners because it is simple to understand, effective, and remembered years later.
+We use the HBDI throughout our training with learners because it is simple to understand, effective, and remembered years later.
 Also, Peter Drucker wrote about the benefits of using HBDI ® in the Harvard Business Press.

 In essence, each of us has one preference of how we prefer to think, communicate and also receive information.
 The more we, as presenters, can communicate in that person’s ‘language’ or communicate to all 4 parts, if there is an audience, the greater our influence.